icopy-site/awesome/docs/awesome/awesome-falsehood.md

 of a post on why file mtime comparison could be considered harmful.
 - [Falsehoods About
 Pagination](https://www.hezmatt.org/~mpalmer/blog/2018/12/12/falsehoods-programmers-believe-about-pagination.html) -
-Why your pagination algorithm is giving someone (https://github.com/kdeldycke/awesome-falsehood/blob/master/possibly you) a headache.
+Why your pagination algorithm is giving someone (possibly you) a headache.
 - [9999999999999999.0 - 9999999999999998.0](http://geocar.sdf1.org/numbers.html) - A
 kind of falsehood on numbers, and floats vs decimals.